raystack/dagger/docs/guides/use_udf.md

 - ### Aggregate Functions

-  Aggregates one or more rows, each with one or more columns to a value. int DistinctCount(int metric) // calculates distinct count of a metric in a given window.
+  Aggregates one or more rows, each with one or more columns to a value.
+Aggregates data per dimension. int DistinctCount(int metric) // calculates distinct count of a metric in a given window.
 Eg: DistinctCount(driver_id) will return unique driver IDs in a window.

 - ### Table Functions